Skip to Content

 The leaves of your jade plants should be your guiding factor in case you lag on your watering schedules.
 Succulent leaves mean they have sufficient water.

 On the flip side, signs of shriveling should get you back to your watering duties.
-However, don’t wait until your plants get to this state before doing something.
+However, don’t wait until your plants reach this state before doing something.

 How Much Is Enough?

-Water your plant until the pot begins to drain at the base to give you clues on how much moisture the soil has managed to grasp.
-What’s more, it ups the jade plant’s succulent game and never leaves it looking wilted.
+Water your plant until the pot drains at the base to give you clues on how much moisture the soil has managed to grasp.
+Moreover, it ups the jade plant’s succulent game and never leaves it looking wilted.
 Sufficient water gives your plant security and enables it to survive and keep standing tall despite drought.
 Shriveling is a sign of both succulent and underwatered jade plants.

 It may sound confusing, but there’s a way to tell the difference between the two and find out where your plant lies.
 The soil sustaining your plant should be your guiding factor.
 When an element of dryness is detected, shriveling will come calling.
 At the same time, you can tell an overwatered jade plant through the soil, which leaves no room for more water (overwatered).